richardeus1/CryptoAlertsWithDiscord/README.md

 send_initial_message.py

-take note of the id of the message that is displayed in terminal. you will copy that and paste it in:
+take note of the id of the message that is displayed in terminal. you will copy that and paste it in DISCORD_MESSAGE_ID = "" under bot.py file

 now you can execute it manually by doing in terminal: